nonsignificantp/stats-roadmap/README.md

 [Forecasting: Principles and Practice](https://otexts.com/fpp2/): A comprehensive introduction to forecasting methods using R.

 [Regression modeling strategies](https://www.springer.com/la/book/9781441929181): Commonly used clinical prediction models.
 The author is a clinical researcher, so this is stats through the eyes of a doctor.

+[R for Data Science](https://r4ds.had.co.nz): *Hadley Wickham* introduces R and the tidyverse package on an easy to read and very comprehensive book.
+I love everything that Wickham does, check out his classes on youtube too!

 #### Experimental design & epidemiology